Great Barrier Reef Yacht Charters

 Of course, you can (and should) go for a dive

+Diving yacht charters in the Great Barrier Reef offer some of the best diving in the world.
 There are many dive spots in the Great Barrier Reef, but one of the most popular areas for diving is Townsville.
-Perfect for any level diver, Townsville has a range of dive spots that show off the Reef’s beautiful sea life: like clownfish, purple anthias, sea fans, species of butterfly fish, surgeon fish, parrot fish, trigger fish and more.
+Perfect for any level diver, Townsville has a range of dive spots that show off the Reef’s beautiful sea life: clownfish, purple anthias, sea fans, species of butterflyfish, surgeonfish, parrotfish, triggerfish, and more.

 There are plenty of landscapes to see above ground, too — like Kuranda, a village in the rainforest